Texas pipeline company charged in California oil spill

-LOS ANGELES (AP) — A Houston-based oil company and two subsidiaries were indicted Wednesday for a crude spill that fouled Southern California waters and beaches in October, an event federal prosecutors say was caused by a series of negligent acts that led to an hours-long leak despite alarms that should have alerted workers to a pipeline rupture.
+LOS ANGELES (AP) — A Houston-based oil company and two subsidiaries were indicted Wednesday for a crude spill that fouled Southern California waters and beaches in October, an event prosecutors say was caused in part by failing to properly act when alarms repeatedly alerted workers to a pipeline rupture.

-Amplify Energy Corp. and its two companies that operate three oil rigs and a pipeline off Long Beach each were charged by a federal grand jury with a single misdemeanor count of illegally discharging oil.
+Amplify Energy Corp. and its companies that operate several oil rigs and a pipeline off Long Beach were charged by a federal grand jury with a single misdemeanor count of illegally discharging oil.

 Investigators believe the pipeline was weakened when a cargo ship's anchor snagged it in high winds in January, months before it ultimately ruptured Oct.
 1, spilling up to about 25,000 gallons (94,600 liters) of crude oil in the ocean.

-Amplify said in a statement that workers onshore and offshore responded to what they believed were false alarms.
-The system wasn't functioning properly because it was signaling a potential leak at the platform where no leak was occurring, the company said.
+Amplify blamed the unnamed shipping company for displacing the pipeline and said workers on and offshore responded to what they believed were false alarms because the system wasn't functioning properly.
+It was signaling a potential leak at the platform where no leak was occurring, the company said.

 “Had the crew known there was an actual oil spill in the water, they would have shut down the pipeline immediately," the company said.